Eumenes II: War against the Seleucids and expansion of the Attalid kingdom

-Eumenes had followed his father's footsteps and aided the Romans whenever he could, firstly in the Syrian War, where he both informed them by sending his brother Attalus II and sided with the Romans, successfully aiding Rome in defeating Antiochus III in the Battle of Magnesia.
-He then aided the Romans in the War against Nabis where he aided both the Aetolian and Achaean leagues to defeat the Spartan tyrant Nabis, and lastly in the Third Macedonian War where he aided the Romans in defeating the Macedonian and Thracian army in the Battle of Pydna against Perseus of Macedon.
-He was then at war with the Bithynian king Prusias I in 183 BC, although being defeated, he received Roman support which ended in his victory.

-Following the Peace of Apamea in 188 BC, he received the regions of Phrygia, Lydia, Pisidia, Pamphylia, and parts of Lycia from his Roman allies.
-By dividing Asia Minor between their allies Rhodes and Pergamon, the Romans made sure that neither state would be able to become too powerful in the region.
+Following the Peace of Apamea in 188 BC, he received the regions of Phrygia, Lydia, Pisidia, Pamphylia, and parts of Lycia and Thracian Chersonese from his Roman allies.
+Nonetheless, by dividing Asia Minor between their allies, Rhodes and Pergamon, the Romans made sure that neither state would be able to become too powerful in the region.

-Falling out of favour with the Romans
+Wars against Bithynia, Pontus and Macedon

+He was then at war with the Bithynian king Prusias I in 183 BC, and after initial defeat, he received Roman support which allowed a revenge assault, ultimately resulting in his victory.

+He also warred with Pharnaces I, who attempted to enlist the aid of the Seleucids, under Seleucus IV but due to the peace of Apamea, denied siding with him.
+Later on, in around 179 BC, after suffering losses, Pharnaces sued for peace.

+Eumenes took also part in the Third Macedonian War where he aided the Romans in defeating the Antigonid Macedonian army led by Perseus of Macedon in the Battle of Pydna.

+Final years

 Eumenes later fell out of favour with the Romans after they suspected him of conspiring with Perseus of Macedon.
 In order to avert suspicion, he sent his congratulations to Rome by his brother Attalus II after the defeat of Perseus.
 Attalus was received courteously, and in 167 BC the Romans made an abortive attempt to install Attalus on the Pergamene throne.
 Eumenes in alarm set out to visit Rome in person to plead his case, but on his arrival at Brundusium (Brindisi) was ordered to leave Italy at once.
 In the event, the ties of kinship proved strong, and Eumenes remained as ruler.
-He also warred with Pharnaces I, who attempted to enlist the aid of the Seleucids, under Seleucus IV but due to the peace of Apamea, denied siding with him.
-Later on, in around 179 BC, after suffering losses, Pharnaces sued for peace.

 When Eumenes' health began to weaken, his brother Attalus II ascended to the throne as a co-ruler in 160 BC.
 Since Eumenes' and Stratonice's son was still a minor, the throne was assumed by Attalus, who also married Stratonice in 158 BC upon becoming king.